 Choosing the right yoga class depends on your individual needs.
 Whether you are a couch potato or a professional athlete, size and fitness levels don't matter because there are modifications for every yoga pose and beginner classes in every style.
 Here you will find a description of the different types of yoga classes that we offer.
 If you have never taken yoga at our center before - we offer your first class for free!

-At the Woodbury Meditation & Yoga Center, we teach traditional Hatha yoga.
-What is Hatha yoga you ask?
-Well, Hatha Yoga is a branch of yoga that originated over one thousand years ago.
+At the Woodbury Meditation & Yoga Center, we teach traditional Hatha yoga— a branch of yoga that originated over one thousand years ago.
 This type of practice calls on the body, breath and mind to work as one.
 In this class you will be lead through a balanced practice of yoga postures (asanas), breathing exercises (pranayama) and mindfulness techniques (samyama) to improve your body physically and also create a sense of inner peace.

 Hatha classes are suitable for all levels, and are carefully instructed to give you options that best support your needs.
 We also offer different variations and levels of Hatha yoga (listed below).